FirmanDiazSukmawan/FirmanDiazSukmawan/README.md

 I'm a passionate Fullstack Web & Mobile Developer with experience using React.js, Next.js, and React Native.

-- 🔭 I’m currently working on a mobile attendance app
+- 🔭 Working on projects as a Frontend Web & Mobile Developer
-- 🌱 Currently learning backend with Express & PostgreSQL
+- 🌱 Expanding backend skills using Express & PostgreSQL
 - 💬 Ask me about frontend development and UI optimization
 - 📫 Reach me at: [firman670676@gmail.com](mailto:firman670676@gmail.com)
 - 🔗 Connect on [Firman Diaz Sukmawan](https://www.linkedin.com/in/firman-diazsukmawan)